reza-hdrm/DesignPatterns/src/main/java/com/rezahdrm/creational/README.md

 * [Abstract Factory](abstractfactory) - Provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
 * [Builder](builder) - Lets you construct complex objects step by step.
   The pattern allows you to produce different types and representations of an object using the same construction code.
+* [Prototype](prototype) - Lets you copy existing objects without making your code dependent on their classes.